 Zach was lying on his back.
 Seph walked over to a window and fiddled with something.
 There was a sound of groaning wood, then Seph returned with a rusty nail in her hand.
-“I said you would die someday, but I didn’t want it to be like this.”
+“I said you’d die someday, but I didn’t want it to be like this.”
 She knelt down on top of Zach, her knees digging into his chest.

 Zach’s heart went cold and he tried to struggle, but his body wouldn’t move.
 There was only pain, and where there wasn’t pain there was numbness.
 Seph raised the nail—

 What little breath Zach could gather stopped as the first drops of blood hit his forehead.
 Seph leaned over him so the wound leaked over his face and began dragging the nail through her skin.
 The metal slowly carved an irregular gash across her neck, and the drops became a cascade.
 Zach was buried in the smell of it: rotten meat and rusted iron.
 Blood poured in his mouth and choked him.
 He wanted to cough, but couldn’t.
 Blood went down his windpipe, and his shallow gasps turned to gurgles.
 His lungs burned.
 Black spots filled his vision, and soon they took on the form of dark hands.
 The hands clawed at his sight until he was blind, then everything vanished.